Marine Infrastructure Plan 2023-2026

-Marine and Safety Tasmania (MAST) has now transitioned to a new funding format with an infrastructure and safety plan to replace the 20-year-old Recreational Boating Fund.
-The infrastructure plan allows MAST to focus on projects and commence what can be sometimes a lengthy approval process to ensure infrastructure upgrades are “shovel” ready when the funding is available.
-The plan also allows MAST to allocate funds to specific safety initiatives to make boating safer and more enjoyable for all.
-The total spend on infrastructure and safety initiatives through the funding is $1.6 million per annum.
+Marine and Safety Tasmania (MAST) transitioned to a funding format with an infrastructure plan to replace the 20-year-old Recreational Boating Fund in 2021.
+The infrastructure plan enables MAST to focus on projects and initiate what can sometimes be a lengthy approval process, ensuring that infrastructure upgrades are “shovel-ready” when funding becomes available.
+The plan also enables MAST to allocate funds to specific safety initiatives, making boating safer and more enjoyable for all.
+The total annual spend on infrastructure and safety initiatives through the funding is $1.6 million.

 Purpose

-MAST wishes to continue to ensure that funds invested in infrastructure are used efficiently and effectively and that these funds are supplemented, where possible, with additional funds from facility owners.
-These owners may be local Councils, Hydro Tasmania, Inland Fisheries Service and other organisations who are prepared to offer the public access to their marine facilities.
+MAST aims to continue ensuring that funds invested in infrastructure are used efficiently and effectively, and that these funds are supplemented, where possible, with additional funds from facility owners.
+These owners may be local Councils, Hydro Tasmania, Inland Fisheries Service and other organisations that are prepared to offer the public access to their marine facilities.
 MAST will also continue to source separate State Government and Commonwealth Funding where available.

 It is MAST’s aim to provide the recreational boating public with the best infrastructure possible and to ensure there remains transparency around where registration and licence fees are spent.

-Over a number of years, the time taken to obtain approvals from the various agencies and councils has increased significantly.
+Over several years, the time required to obtain approvals from various agencies and councils has increased significantly.
 As a result, there has been a need to carry forward expenditure from both funding streams (Registration and Licence fees) from one financial year to the next.
 This creates uncertainty in the delivery of projects.

 With the complexities of marine construction, delays are also experienced through a shortage of suitable contractors and adverse weather conditions.
 Historically the best time for construction is late summer, autumn and very early into winter.
 However, with the delays experienced due to the approvals process, this is not always achievable.

-The Marine Infrastructure and Safety Plan provides time for MAST to consult with facility owners about proposed improvements.
+The Marine Infrastructure Plan allows MAST to consult with facility owners on proposed improvements.
 This, in turn, provides the facility owners with time to budget for contributions towards the improvements.

-It is important that flexibility remains within the plan and that it remains under regular review.
-It may need to be amended if strategic direction changes with infrastructure projects or safety initiatives.
-It is also important that the plan can be changed to meet the boating publics needs and expectations.
+It is essential that flexibility remains within the plan, and therefore, it is reviewed annually.
+It may need to be amended if the strategic direction changes in relation to infrastructure projects.
+It is also important that the plan can be changed to meet the boating public’s needs and expectations.

 The proposed projects are state-wide and would enhance recreational boating and safety in each location and region.